All Episodes

 It was making progress.

-She turned it around and it finished 49th of the years that uh that she was in charge of it.
+She turned it around, and it finished 49th of the years that she was in charge of it.

-It basically says that the Democrats, Bill Richardson, is saying, Bill Richardson is saying Democrats need to stop raising the trust issue about Hillary because it's nothing more than mud sling at Hillary.
+It basically says that the Democrats, Bill Richardson, is saying, Bill Richardson is saying that Democrats need to stop raising the trust issue about Hillary because it's nothing more than mud slinging at Hillary.

-We will see you tomorrow, with among other things, the real story of Thanksgiving.
+Bill Richardson, proving that he angling for Veep, ladies and gentlemen, we will see you tomorrow with, among other things, the real story of Thanksgiving.